Can an Officer’s Observations Alone Lead to an Impaired Driving Charge?

 Assuming the officer had reasonable grounds to order the test, any positive breath samples may be introduced as evidence during a future trial.
 However, if the court later determines that the officer lacked reasonable grounds to order the test, then the breath samples may be excluded as evidence during the impaired driving trial.

 The penalties upon conviction for impaired driving can be severe.
-The lawyers at Alberta Impaired Driving Defence can review your case with you and may be able to provide you with legal representation.
-To schedule a free consultation and case evaluation with an Alberta impaired driving defence lawyer, please call us today at (403) 457-4415 or contact us online.
+The lawyers at AIDD can review your case with you and may be able to provide you with legal representation.
+To schedule a free consultation and case evaluation with an AIDD lawyer, please call us today at (403) 457-4415 or contact us online.